-Supervised ministry courses are graded pass/fail.
+Supervised ministry courses are graded pass/non-pass.
 Supervised Ministry "PT695-698" must be taken beginning during the first semester of enrollment at WMU and must be taken consecutively.
 Students register for the course during registration and must also submit the Supervised Ministry Registration Form.
-Students who need less than four semesters to graduate (transfer students) will not be required to complete four semesters of supervised ministry but will be required to take a supervised ministry course every semester they study at WMU.